-- 1. Any offence under the Fixing Long-Term Care Act, 2021, the Long-Term Care Homes Act, 2007, the Nursing Homes Act, the Charitable Institutions Act or the Homes for the Aged and Rest Homes Act. - 2.
-Any offence referenced at section 742.1 of the Criminal Code (Canada). - 3.
-Any offence under the Cannabis Act (Canada), the Controlled Drugs and Substances Act (Canada) or the Food and Drugs Act (Canada). - 4.
-Any other provincial or federal offence if the offence involved, - (a) improper or incompetent treatment or care of a vulnerable person\ that resulted in harm or a risk of harm of any kind to the vulnerable person, including but not limited to physical, emotional, psychological or financial harm, - (b) abuse or neglect of a vulnerable person\ that resulted in harm or risk of harm of any kind to the vulnerable person, including but not limited to physical, emotional, psychological or financial harm, - (c) unlawful conduct that intentionally resulted in harm or a risk of harm of any kind to a vulnerable person\, including but not limited to physical, emotional, psychological or financial harm, or - (d) misuse or misappropriation of a vulnerable person's\ money. - \ A "vulnerable person" is a person who, because of their age, a disability or other circumstances, whether temporary or permanent, - $(a) \ \ \, is in a position of dependency on others, or$ - (b) is otherwise at a greater risk than the general population of being harmed by a person in a position of trust or authority towards them.

-Section B - Professional Misconduct - Proceedings and Findings of Guilt

-Within the past five years, a proceeding has commenced against me that could lead to a finding of guilt relating to an act of misconduct set out in section B1 below.

-- □ No - □ Yes and every proceeding is disclosed in Appendix.
+No Yes and every conviction is disclosed in the Appendix.
+Se ction A1 - List t of Offences 1. - under the Fixing Long-Term Care Act, 2021, the Long-Term Care Homes Act, 2007, Homes Act, the Charitable Institutions Act or the Homes for the Aged and Rest Homes 2.
+Any offence referenced at section 742.1 of the Criminal Code (Canada).
+3. - under the Cannabis Act (Canada), the Controlled Drugs and Substances Act (Canada) or d Drugs Act (Canada).
+4. Any other pr ovincial or federal offence if the offence involved, (a) improper or incompetent treatment or care of a vulnerable person that resulted in harm or a risk of harm of any kind to the vulnerable person, including but not limited to physical, emotional, psychological or financial harm, (b) abuse or neglect of a vulnerable person that resulted in harm or risk of harm of any kind to the vulnerable person, including but not limited to physical, emotional, psychological or financial harm, (c) unlawful conduct that intentionally resulted in harm or a risk of harm of any kind to a vulnerable person, including but not limited to physical, emotional, psychological or financial harm, or (d) misuse or misappropriation of a vulnerable person's money. ulnerable person" is a person who, because of their age, a disability or other mstances, whether temporary or permanent, (a) is in a position of dependency on others, or (b) is otherwise at a greater risk than the general population of being harmed by a person in a position of trust or authority towards them. ; Section B - Pro ofessional Misconduct - Proceedings and Findings of Guilt • st five years, a proceeding has commenced against me that could lead to a finding of o an act of misconduct set out in section B1 below.
+No Yes and every proceeding is disclosed in Appendix.